 The grandson who saved Ford Motor Company from post-war collapse, modernizing it into a corporate giant and racing powerhouse.

-Henry Ford II inherited not just a name but a company on the brink in 1945.
-The Ford Motor Company, still a private fiefdom run by his aging grandfather, was losing millions.
-'Hank the Deuce,' as he was known, immediately forced out the old guard and installed the brilliant 'Whiz Kids,' a team of former Air Force officers who instituted modern financial and managerial systems.
-He took the company public in 1956, forever changing its structure.
-A man of immense appetite and blunt force, he championed the development of the iconic Ford Mustang and personally greenlit Ford's ferocious and successful campaign at Le Mans in the 1960s to beat Ferrari.
-His tenure was not without turmoil, including clashes with Lee Iacocca and labor unions, but he ultimately steered the family business through the 20th century's most competitive era, ensuring its survival as an industrial titan.
+Henry Ford II took over a Ford Motor Company losing millions in 1945 and fired the old guard.
+He installed the 'Whiz Kids,' former Air Force officers who installed modern financial and managerial systems.
+He took the company public in 1956, altering its structure permanently.
+He championed the Ford Mustang's development and greenlit Ford's Le Mans campaign to beat Ferrari in the 1960s.
+His tenure included clashes with Lee Iacocca and labor unions.
+He steered the family business through the 20th century's most competitive era, ensuring its survival.

 1901–1927